alexandrelozano/PDFeSignHandwritten/README.md

 | help | | Show help |

 ## Changelog
+### v1.5.3
+- New option to open PDF after sign
+- New command line option to set the image to use for sign
 ### v1.5.2
 - Can choose pen color
 - Can choose pen width